Keyfactor/aws-auth-library/README.md

 The AWS SDK provides several methods for default credential lookup when no explicit credentials are provided.
 An exhaustive list can be found here: [(AWS Documentation) Credential and profile resolution](https://docs.aws.amazon.com/sdk-for-net/v4/developer-guide/creds-assign.html)

+This method supports the usage of EC2 instance credentials with the IAM Role assigned.

 If a specific credentials profile should be used from a shared credentials file on the system running the AWS integration, it should be specified with the Role ARN as detailed below.

 By default, using the Default SDK credential inference _will not_ perform any Assume Role call, and the credential context will be preserved.